DominicMaas/SlangShaderSharp/README.md

 # SlangShaderSharp

-A very rough in development C# binding for the Slang shading language.
+A very rough in development C# binding for the Slang shading language that target .NET 8+.

 Bindings written against 2025.21.2.